Introduction

 A Brief History

-The idea of vertical flight has existed since the past, when pioneering visionaries and inventors drew plans for flying machines with revolving wings.
-Nevertheless, the first useful helicopters weren't created until the 20th century.
-Many people credit American aviation pioneer Igor Sikorsky, who was born in Russia, with creating the VS-300, the first successful helicopter in history, in the early 1930s.
-The modern helicopter era began with this accomplishment.
+Pioneering visionaries and inventors have explored the idea of vertical flight for centuries, often sketching designs for machines with rotating wings.
+However, engineers didn’t build the first practical helicopters until the 20th century.
+Many credit American aviation pioneer Igor Sikorsky, originally from Russia, with creating the VS-300—the first successful helicopter—in the early 1930s.
+This breakthrough marked the beginning of the modern helicopter era.

 The early days of aviation are replete with the rich history of rotorcraft.
 Several significant turning points include: